hivelab-github/config_io/README.md

 # lidar_parameters_config
 First entered the gate of github, I hope I will be better in the future.
 ## Why do it
 　　* When writing a program, you often encounter a variety of parameters.
-If the parameters are written directly in the<br>
+If the parameters are written directly<br>
-program, the program needs to be recompiled each time it is modified.
+in the program, the program needs to be recompiled each time it is modified.
 When the number is increasing, the<br>
 modification becomes difficult.
 Therefore, it is an excellent way to define a configuration file outside the program,<br>
 and the contents of the configuration file are read while the program is running.
 In this way, each modification only <br>
 needs to change the content of the configuration file, and the program itself does not modify it.<br>